 - Happens in a short and funny scene in Jerry Maguire when Jerry has "The Talk" with his new sister-in-law.
 After multiple characters have warned him about the talk, Jerry braces himself, goes in, and has "The Talk", which consists of:

 Sister-in-Law: If you screw this up I'll fucking kill you.

-In the Dragaera novel Yendi, Vlad gets that warning from his wife's erstwhile assassin partner.
+- In Yendi, Vlad gets that warning from his wife's erstwhile assassin partner.
 Lampshaded in that he sees it coming and tries to head it off (but gets it anyway).

 Chloe: I know you're used to getting whatever you want without even thinking about the consequences, but I promise you if you hurt my friend, there will be a consequence.
 And you're looking at her.